 A valuable program partner

-SEDAC has over a decade of experience in developing and executing energy efficiency programs in coordination with utilities, government agencies, and other organizations.
+SEDAC has over a decade of experience developing and executing energy efficiency programs in coordination with utilities, government agencies, and other organizations.
 Our extensive experience makes us a valuable partner.

 Since 2004, SEDAC has worked with utilities and government agencies to develop and implement many cost-effective programs that provide verified energy savings, including: